kyurime/pointercrate-js/README.md

 ## Tests

-Tests require a running local Pointercrate instance and a user with the credentials:
+Tests require a running local Pointercrate instance and a user with the following credentials:

 Username: `test`
 Password: `testaccount`

+The user _must_ have at least list administrator perms.